folio-org/folio-org.github.io/guides/commence-a-module.md

 Then set the Jenkinsfile [configuration](/guides/jenkinsfile/) `publishAPI` parameter and `runLintRamlCop` parameter, to enable these during continuous integration.

+The reference [API documentation](/reference/api/) is generated from these files.
+Provide a clear "description" field for each endpoint.

 See the [Primer for RAML and JSON Schema](/start/primer-raml/).

 ## API schema {#back-end-api-schema}

 The `ramls` directory holds the related schema files.

+The reference [API documentation](/reference/api/) is generated from these files.
+Provide a clear "description" field for each of the schema properties.

 ## Database schema {#back-end-database-schema}